Federated Learning for Internet of Things: Applications, Challenges, and Opportunities: Applications

 \subsection{Autonomous Driving}

-Along with the advancement of the Vehicular IoT, autonomous driving system is gradually getting close to the ordinary living.
-For a reliable self-driving system, it needs frequent real-time communication with multi-access communication environment.
-Also, the spatial and temporal changes of vehicular environment require an intelligent approach that can evolve with the change of environment.
-For the traditional centralized-over-cloud method, the driving system need to transmit large amount of raw data to the server, which would cause potential privacy leakage.
-The communication delay triggered the large-size data transmission may also let the driving system could not respond to the real-time spatial changes for the vehicle movement precisely.
-Using federated learning based on vehicular edge computing for autonomous driving will become a promising direction to mitigate the above challenges.
-Within FL, each vehicle only needs to transmit a limited size data to the cloud.
-Also, FL could make the vehicle adopt to real-time local changes more sensitively.
-In \cite{Otoum2020BlockchainSupportedFL}, the authors proposed a blockchain-supported federated learning for trustworthy vehicular networks.
-Within their network, each vehicle will use FL framework to generate a global decentralized model.
-For the critical cars like police cars or fire cars, the weights will go through the blockchain before to the server to authenticate they are true and authentic.
-Their simulation results demonstrate that FL could ensure trustworthiness and adherence to delay requirements for vehicles in VNet systems.
+Along with the advancement of the vehicular IoT, autonomous driving technology is making its way into everyday cars.
+For a reliable self-driving system, it needs frequent real-time communication with a multi-access communication environment.
+Also, the spatial and temporal changes of the vehicular environment require an intelligent approach that can evolve with the change of environment.
+For the traditional centralized-over-cloud method, the driving system needs to transmit a large amount of raw data to the server, which would cause potential privacy leakage.
+The communication overhead triggered by the large-size data transmission and limited network bandwidth may also lead the driving system to not being able to respond to the real-time spatial changes precisely.
+Adopting federated learning in vehicular edge computing for autonomous driving has thus become a promising direction to mitigate the above challenges.
+With FL, each vehicle only needs to transmit a limited size of data to the cloud and can adapt to real-time local changes more sensitively.